Crisis training to build resilience

 Raising awareness for emergencies

-Crisis simulation training offers participants a unique opportunity to test their behaviour under pressure in a so-called WarRoom and to develop essential skills for emergencies.
-These simulations recreate real-life crisis situations, complete with an information overload, press enquiries and TV interviews.
-The aim is to successfully navigate these challenges and to gain important insights for the future from every situation.
+Crisis simulation training sessions offer participants a unique opportunity to test their behaviour under pressure in a so-called ‘war room’ and to develop essential skills for a real-life emergency.
+These simulations recreate real crisis situations, complete with an information overload, enquiries from journalists and TV interviews.
+The aim is to successfully navigate these challenges and gain important insights for the future from every situation.

 The War Room focuses primarily on the following: